 Dogs are amazing creatures, we all know this.
 The sheer love and joy they bring to our lives each and every day is enough in itself, but it’s easy to forget just how beneficial our furry friends can be to keeping us healthy.

 Besides companionship and endless entertainment, it’s scientifically proven that dogs can significantly improve both our physical and mental health.
-In fact, according to a recent study, owning a dog may reduce our risk of premature death by up to a third.
+In fact, according to the World Health Organisation, owning a dog can reduce our risk of premature death by up to 24%.

 So, in what way can our canine companions enhance our health and happiness?
 Let’s take a closer look.